rpaschoal/ng-chat/README.md

 __Additional Settings__
 * [title]{string}: The title to be displayed on the friends list.
 Default is "Friends".
 * [messagePlaceholder]{string}: The placeholder that is displayed in the text input on each chat window.
 Default is "Type a message".
+* [searchPlaceholder]{string}: The placeholder that is displayed in the search input on the friends list.
+Default is "Search".
 * [isCollapsed]{boolean}: If set to true the friends list will be rendered as collapsed by default.
 Default is false.
 * [pollFriendsList]{boolean}: If set to true the module will do a long poll on the "adapter.listFriends" method to keep the friends list updated.
 Default is false.
 * [pollingInterval]{number}: Configures the long poll interval in milliseconds.
 Default is 5000.